innopolis-devops/labs/app_python/PYTHON.md

 - Use gitignore
 - Use yaml file for configurations

+## Unit tests
+- A testing unit should focus on one tiny bit of functionality and prove it correct.
+- Whenever the api endpoint appears - write api test
+- Usage py.test - is a no-boilerplate alternative to Python’s standard unittest module.
+- Despite being a fully-featured and extensible test tool, it boasts a simple syntax.

 ## Why Python
 - I don't know, I hate it :/
 ## Why Flask